-All candidates must submit their application through AACOMAS (American Association of Colleges of Osteopathic Medicine Application Service) where prior credit related to admissions requirements, inclusive of transcripts, are evaluated.
-BCOM offers no advance standing to students admitted to its Doctor of Osteopathic Medicine program.
+All applicants must submit their application through AACOMAS (American Association of Colleges of Osteopathic Medicine Application Service) where prior credit related to admissions requirements, inclusive of transcripts, are evaluated.
+The Burrell College of Osteopathic Medicine offers no advance standing to students admitted to its Doctor of Osteopathic Medicine program.
 All prior credit evaluation records shall be maintained by the Office of Admissions for compliance purposes.
 AACOMAS is available to all accredited osteopathic medical schools through the American Association of Colleges of Osteopathic Medicine (AACOM).
-Students create and file one electronic application; which will be verified, and subsequently distributed to all osteopathic colleges the applicant has designated.
+Applicants create and file one electronic application; which will be verified, and subsequently distributed to all osteopathic colleges the applicant has designated.
 For additional information, students can visit https://aacom.org or call (301) 968-4100.
-The BEAR Pathway is an admissions option available to applicants from the local region.
-For more information on how to apply and for information on eligibility for the BEAR Pathway, refer to: